 I should probably never preface an article with this but here goes.
-If you are a die hard Dave Ramsey fan you are probably going to disagree with what I have to say.
+If you are a die-hard Dave Ramsey fan, you will probably disagree with what I have to say.
 I get it.
 But all I ask is that you read the post, think about it, and then let’s engage in a discussion in the comments section below.

-For the rest not blindly mesmerized by Dave Ramsey, consider that dealing with debt and credit is a balanced approach.
-Like many things in life, large swings, to one side or another leave you out of balance.
+For the rest, not blindly mesmerized by Dave Ramsey, consider that dealing with debt and credit is a balanced approach.
+But, like many things in life, giant swings to one side or another leave you out of balance.

-From time to time people bring up points that apparently the personal finance guru Dave Ramsey has taught or stated.
+People bring up points that the personal finance guru Dave Ramsey has taught or stated from time to time.
 So I thought I’d take a close look at what he had to say.

-Rather than make any assumptions based on what I heard from people I instead went to Dave’s site and researched them for myself.
+Rather than make any assumptions based on what I heard from people, I went to Dave’s site and researched them for myself.

 Dave Ramsey Says, “Responsible use of a credit card does not exist.”

 Dave also says, “There is no positive side to credit card use.
 You will spend more if you use credit cards.
-Even by paying the bills on time, you are not beating the system!
+You are not beating the system even by paying the bills on time!
 But most families don’t pay on time.” – Source

 But the fact is that most consumers do pay their bills on time.
-At the time of this article, only 2.75 percent of credit cards are delinquent.
+For example, at the time of this article, only 2.75 percent of credit cards are delinquent.
 That means 97.25 percent do pay their cards on time.
-Certainly that’s “most families.”
+Indeed, that’s “most families.”

-But I disagree with all of that.
-We can’t assume that people are stupid and can’t learn to build better awareness about how to manage their debt.
-One of the great teachable moments is by learning from mistakes.
+But I’m afraid I have to disagree with all of that.
+We can’t assume that people are stupid and can’t learn to build better awareness of managing their debt.
+One of the incredible teachable moments is by learning from mistakes.

-If responsible use of credit cards does not really exist then how can people exercise responsibility when owning sharp kitchen knives or driving down a road with only a painted line separating them from oncoming traffic?
+Suppose responsible use of credit cards does not exist.
+How can people exercise responsibility when owning sharp kitchen knives or driving down a road with only a painted line separating them from oncoming traffic?

 More often than not, people are responsible and can operate things appropriately.
-We can’t begin with the assumption that all people are idiots.
+So we can’t begin with the assumption that all people are idiots.

 Responsible use of a credit card does exist.
 And less than half of all people carry balances month-to-month on their credit cards.

 A debit card is an electronic check.
-You would no more hand a waiter at a restaurant a blank check for them to take it to pay for your meal but that’s exactly what you do when you hand that stranger your debit card.
-We just never think about it.
+You would no more hand a waiter at a restaurant a blank check for them to take it to pay for your meal, but that’s precisely what you do when you hand that stranger your debit card.
+Yet, we never think about it.
 And one reason is this continued argument that debit cards are better than credit cards.

-Ramsey tells readers “You cannot beat the credit card companies” but that’s simply not true.
-Just pay your bill off in full at the end of the month and the credit card company will make no money off interest, no matter what interest rate they charge.
+Ramsey tells readers, “You cannot beat the credit card companies,” but that’s not true.
+Just pay your bill off in full at the end of the month, and the credit card company will make no money off interest, no matter what interest rate they charge.

-And the good use of credit builds a great credit score which will be invaluable if you want to buy a house, get the lowest rate mortgage, pay less for car insurance, etc. There is no downside to having a great credit score if you are managing your finances well.
+And the good use of credit builds an excellent credit score which will be invaluable if you want to buy a house, get the lowest rate mortgage, pay less for car insurance, etc. There is no downside to having a great credit score if you manage your finances well.

 But Ramsey seems to think other issues in life do not need such aggressive action or blanket elimination, like gun control.